 Read morePhotochromic paint is in addition to other special paints that "react", among the reaction effect paints.
-If you don't know what it is, do you know those glasses lenses that change color depending on the light?
+If you don't know what it is, do you know those glasses lenses that change colour depending on the light?
 As a specialist in the field of effects, Stardust has developed this special effect paint, which is sensitive to changes in light and is called photochromic paint.

 The paints are available in an odourless acrylic formula, preferably sprayable, in :